Updated to reflect threats against LGBTQI+ travelers.

 Exercise increased caution in Ghana due to crime and violence against members of the LGBTQI+ community.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Country summary: Violent crimes, such as carjacking and street mugging, do occur.
 These crimes often happen at night and in isolated locations.
 Exercise increased caution specifically due to crime:

 The U.S. government has limited ability to provide emergency services to U.S. citizens.
 Local police may lack the resources to respond effectively to more serious crimes.

 LGBTQI+ Travelers: Ghanaian law contains prohibitions on “unlawful carnal knowledge” – generally interpreted as any kind of sexual intimacy – between persons of the same sex.
 Punishments can include fines and/or incarceration.
 Anti-LGBTQI+ rhetoric and violence have increased in recent years.
 Members of the LGBTQI+ community have reported safety incidents that include targeted assault, rape, mob attacks, and harassment due to their identity.

 Read the country information page for additional information on travel to Ghana.

 If you decide to travel to Ghana:

-Brong Ahafo, Northern, and Upper East Regions – Level 2: Exercise Increased Caution
+Areas Near the Northern Border in the Upper East and Upper West Regions – Level 2: Exercise Increased Caution

 Visit our website for Travel to High-Risk Areas.